kamil-kw/pink-is-the-new-kindness/README.md

 ***

-## Breif
+## Brief

 The goal for this event was to raise Breast Cancer Awareness focusing on the following; providing helpful information and resources to the user relating to Breast Cancer, offer tips and guidance on how to detect signs early, and share personal stories to raise awareness.

 ## PINK - Concept

-As a name for the team and in keeping with the breif, we chose to create an acronym from the word PINK and came up with; *PINK Is the New Kindness* where Kindness underpins the values and aim of our project:
+As a name for the team and in keeping with the brief, we chose to create an acronym from the word PINK and came up with; *PINK Is the New Kindness* where Kindness underpins the values and aim of our project:

 **P**ink